 Game Plot: This game is based on an anime which is evidently about walking forward and making millions of identical people explode.
 If there's one thing we can learn from Fist of the North Star, it's that even the best anime idea in the world won't necessarily translate into a good video game, especially if the game exists in the 1980's where there's 9 in 10 chance of it being an incoherent crapfest made by a Japanese company that's employees are too busy taking over major U.S. corporations to worry about whether or not their pixels resemble any lifeforms or objects that have ever existed in the known universe.

-There are wrecked buildings everywhere, so maybe this is supposed to be a post-apocalyptic wasteland where you're a gay archangel trying to defend Jesus' orphanage from nomadic tribes of shirtless male flight attendants.
-At least that's the plot I came up with after playing Fist of the North Star nonstop until I blacked out and woke up in a McDonalds bathroom holding a cocktail napkin with crudely written plans to pee in Anna Nicole Smith's mailbox.
+There are wrecked buildings everywhere, so maybe this is supposed to be a post-apocalyptic wasteland where you're an archangel trying to defend Jesus' orphanage from nomadic tribes of shirtless male flight attendants.
+At least that's the plot I came up with after playing Fist of the North Star nonstop until I blacked out.
 The game is based on Japanese animation, so it can't be that far off.

 The more ROMs I play, the more I can appreciate these Japanese developers' brilliant plan to make shitty games and hope no one would notice until 17 years later, by which point they'd have long since retired with the billions of yen they saved by staffing their art department with homeless schizophrenics who had collectively seen 3 people and 2 buildings their entire lives.
 It also makes me glad I didn't own a Nintendo as a kid, since I'm pretty sure the games preserved in these ROMs ruined more lives in the 80's than heroin addiction and extreme drag racing accidents combined.